 We are often asked if there are any restrictions as to who can take our exams.
 Cambridge English exams can be taken by people of any age, gender, race, nationality or religion, but we have provided answers to some of the most common questions below.

 English is my first language - can I take an exam?

 Yes.
 Although our exams are aimed at non-native speakers of English, you can take our exams if English is your first language and you wish to do so.

-Is there an age limit for any Cambridge English exams?
+Is there an age restriction for any Cambridge English exams?

-No. Candidates of any age are welcome to take any Cambridge English exam.
-Some exams are specifically designed with candidates of a certain age in mind, however candidates of any age are welcome to take any exam.
+Some exams are specifically designed with candidates of a certain age in mind, however, candidates of any age are welcome to take any exam.

 Exams with a suggested age range are:

 - Pre A1 Starters, A1 Movers and A2 Flyers - for students in primary or lower secondary school

 - A2 Key for Schools - for students in late primary or secondary school